(Easier to read PDF version here)

 Those that leave the megachurch seldom say anything publicly that is bad about their former church, and many exhibit an irrational level of fear and anxiety when they come into contact with their former leaders.
 There is a degree of social control present that is difficult to articulate, but easy to observe when you look.

-Service: In the megachurch service, oftentimes service done for the church itself, not for directly for those outside, comes near to a doctrinal position.
+Service: In the megachurch service, oftentimes service done for the church itself, not directly for that outside, comes near to a doctrinal position.
 I have heard megachurch people claim in anger than an old grandma that lived a faithful Christian life could not be a Christian because she does not ‘serve’.
-This phenomenon is close to, if it has not already become, heresy.
+This phenomenon is close to if it has not already become, heresy.